-UPDATED June 2018: Children who are struggling in school can lose the motivation to try in specific subject areas, while other children need more challenging curriculum because they are in a gifted and talented program.
+UPDATED November 2019: Children who are struggling in school can lose the motivation to try in specific subject areas, while other children need more challenging curriculum because they are in a gifted and talented program.
 Sometimes children who are doing fine in school want a little extra learning to get ahead in a subject, while other children just need help preparing for the SAT, ACT, Regents, or state exams.
 If your child falls into one of these categories, a tutoring program, academic enrichment program, or test prep program in Queens could be just right for you.
 So consult our comprehensive list of tutors, academic enrichment programs, gifted and talented programs, and test prep centers in Queens to find the perfect program for your child.
 These services are located in Fresh Meadows, Elmhurst, Auburndale, Floral Park, Bayside, and Forest Hills, as well as locations in Manhattan and on nearby Long Island.

-UPDATED June 2018: Children who are struggling in school can lose the motivation to try in specific subject areas.
+UPDATED November 2019: Children who are struggling in school can lose the motivation to try in specific subject areas.
 Sometimes children who are doing fine in school want a little extra learning to get ahead in a subject, while other children just need help preparing for the SAT, ACT, Regents, or state exams.
 If your child falls into one of these categories, a tutoring program, academic enrichment program, or test prep program in Manhattan could be just right for you.
 So consult our comprehensive list of tutors, academic enrichment programs, and test prep centers in Manhattan to find the perfect program for your child.
 These services are located on the Upper East Side, Midtown, Battery Park City, Chelsea, Midtown, Harlem, Gramercy, and Upper West Side, as well as tutors in Queens.

-UPDATED June 2018: Help your child excel in school or prepare for standardized tests such as the SAT and ACT for high school students to transition into college or Regents exams by finding tutors, after-school test prep classes, college prep courses, and academic enrichment programs in Nassau and Suffolk counties on Long Island to keep their minds sharpened and challenged.
+UPDATED November 2019: Help your child excel in school or prepare for standardized tests such as the SAT and ACT for high school students to transition into college or Regents exams by finding tutors, after-school test prep classes, college prep courses, and academic enrichment programs in Nassau and Suffolk counties on Long Island to keep their minds sharpened and challenged.
 Tutors can provide homework help, 1-on-1 instruction, and focused learning in subjects such as math, English, writing, reading, vocabulary, STEM, study skills, and more.
 Find tutors in Cedarhurst, Great Neck, Hicksville, Lynbrook, Mineola, New Hyde Park, Roslyn Heights Williston Park in Nassau County and Huntington and Smithtown in Suffolk County.

-UPDATED June 2018: Children who are struggling in school can lose the motivation to try in specific subject areas.
+UPDATED November 2019: Children who are struggling in school can lose the motivation to try in specific subject areas.
 Sometimes children who are doing fine in school want a little extra learning to get ahead in a subject, while other children just need help preparing for the SAT, ACT, Regents, or state exams.
 If your child falls into one of these categories, a tutoring program, academic enrichment program, or test prep program in Brooklyn could be just right for you.
 So consult our list of tutors, academic enrichment programs, and test prep centers in Brooklyn to find the perfect program for your child.
 These services are located in Sheepshead Bay, Park Slope, Bensonhurst, Bath Beach, Midwood, and Gravesend.

-UPDATED June 2018: Reliable child care is a lifesaver for busy families.
+UPDATED November 2019: Reliable child care is a lifesaver for busy families.
 Luckily, Westchester boasts great daytime child care programs.
 Search and you’ll find child care centers in towns including Elmsford, Ossining, Valhalla, Brewster, and Carmel—one is sure to be convenient to you.
 Far from merely keeping kids safe, these quality child care providers strive to keep them stimulated, too.
 Some of the Westchester County day care facilities listed in this directory pride themselves on their developmental curriculum.
 Other child care providers help kids learn about nature, expand their world through field trips, or offer other exciting enrichments.
 Look through this handy directory from NYMetroParents to line up outstanding day care for your child.

-UPDATED June 2018: Ensuring your child has a good early childhood education sets the tone for the rest of their educational careers.
+UPDATED November 2019: Ensuring your child has a good early childhood education sets the tone for the rest of their educational careers.
 And deciding between traditional, Montessori, Catholic, parochial, private, independent, public, or charter is a huge decision.
 We know the preschool application process can be brutal, so we're here to help with a roundup of the best preschool options in Queens.
 These preschools, nursery schools, and pre-K programs set the foundation your child needs to progress to kindergarten.
 You'll find preschools in Whitestone, Forest Hills, Flushing, Great Neck, Fresh Meadows, Rego Park, Elmhurst, Little Neck, Kew Gardens, and a few in nearby Nassau County.

-UPDATED June 2018: The primary concern for parents is to ensure that our kids will be watched over and cared when we are unable to do so.
+UPDATED November 2019: The primary concern for parents is to ensure that our kids will be watched over and cared when we are unable to do so.
 Whether you’re looking for long-term day care or short-term child care, consult our comprehensive guide to day care centers and child care providers in Nassau and Suffolk counties on Long Island.
 Day care choices consist of nurses, nannies, housekeepers, and babysitters, with options for live-in, live-out, part-time, and full-time caregivers.
 Child care providers may provide activities for kids such as gymnastics and playtime.
 Find day care and child care providers throughout Long Island, including Bellmore, Levittown, and Syosset in Nassau County and more in Suffolk County.